Good Suggestions When You’re Being Hard On Yourself

 We hear the word “teamwork” so often that I think we forget how much it affects our lives.
 When people try to accomplish a common vision, mission or goal, they engage in teamwork.
 It can be as complicated as the teamwork accomplished by the NASA team members who recently landed the Curiosity rover on Mars or as simple as a group of children on a playground coordinating a game of hide-and-seek.
 Throughout our lives, we engage with others to work together and achieve.

-During this year’s Olympic games, I’ve been encouraged by the spirit of teamwork I’ve observed among many of the athletes.
+I’ve often been encouraged by the spirit of teamwork I’ve observed among many of the athletes when watching the Olympics.
 For example, when the U.S. men’s swim team put Michael Phelps in the last position in the team relay race.
-His teammates were motivated most by Michael getting another gold medal, which make him the most successful Olympic athlete of all time.
+His teammates were motivated most by Michael getting another gold medal, which make him one of the most successful Olympic athletes of all time.
 If they could get him a good enough lead, then he would have a better chance at winning in the last swim.
 As Michael said, “I’m so grateful to these guys, they just handed me the best position and without that, we might not have won the gold.”

-I was amazed to watch Jordyn Wieber of the U.S. women’s gymnastic team rooting in the stands for her team within an hour after she found out she wasn’t going to compete in the all-around gymnastic finals.
-The woman was ranked No. 1 in the world this past year for her gymnastics abilities, yet she didn’t win out over her own teammates to compete in the overall competition.
+I recall watching a U.S. gymnast, Jordyn Wieber rooting in the stands for her team within an hour after she found out she wasn’t going to compete in the all-around gymnastic finals.
+The woman was ranked No. 1 in the world the previous year for her gymnastics abilities, yet she didn’t win out over her own teammates to compete in the overall competition.
 Individually, it was a stunning blow after training her entire life in the sport.
 But for the sake of her teammates, she rallied soon after the disappointment to cheer them on to victory.

 When working with teams, I often relay the story of Michael Jordan when he first became part of the Chicago Bulls basketball team.
 Michael was the best basketball player anyone had ever seen.
 At one of his first practices, he made basket after basket, running circles around his new teammates.
 At some point, Phil Jackson, his coach, pulled him aside and said that he wasn’t interested in Michael just making points.
 He would need to become a team player if he wanted to play for the Bulls and that meant often sacrificing making the basket himself to give the ball to one of his teammates.
 Michael was stunned.
 Wasn’t it about winning?
 Yes, Jackson replied, but there is no “I” in team.